Back to Blog

 The Dress Code Test

 Customer expectations are like dress codes.
 A banker in a hoodie feels “off.”
 A construction worker in a suit feels “off.”
-Your website has a dress code too—and customers don't consciously think “this website looks wrong.”
+Your website has a dress code too, and customers don't consciously think “this website looks wrong.”
 They just leave.

 What We Mean by “Outfit”

 Think about how you get dressed in the morning.
-You don't design clothes from scratch—you pick from your wardrobe.
+You don't design clothes from scratch.
+You pick from your wardrobe.
 Different combinations create different looks:

 Pants × Shirts × Hats = Many unique outfits